zhoukaisspu/gForceSDK/README.md

     between the gForce armband and the gForceDongle will be established automatically.

-6. Run the executable file of previously built `FetchGForceData`, you will see the gesture and quaternion data in the console.
+6. Run the executable file of previously built `FetchGForceData`, you will be able to see the gesture and quaternion data printed in the console.

+## API documentation
+Please see `doc/html/index.html`.

+## Known issues
+1. After the application exits abnormally, the connection between the gForce armband and the gForceDongle may remain.
+This will cause the next connection to fail when you restart the application.
+To work around this issue, you need to unplug the gForceDongle or turn-on-and-off gForce armband again to disconnect them.